katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 WHERE ranked_row = 1;
 ````

-A cheeky solution would be to simply calculate one of the percentage and deducting from 100%.
+A cheeky solution would be to simply calculate one of the percentage and deducting it from 100%.
+-- (Cheeky :P) Method 2
 ```sql
 SELECT
   ROUND(100.0 *